-After the head, the following elements compose a normalised definition of an expert rule.

-- BEHAVIOUR: This construct is used to extend the semantics of previously defined templates.
+After the head, the following elements compose a normalised definition of a expert rule. - BEHAVIOUR: This construct is used to extend the semantics of previously defined templates.
 It describes the behaviour of the rule.
-This element is common to the others templates of the GDMO standard.
+This element is common to the others templates of the GDMO standard. - PRIORITY: This represents the priority of the rule, that is, the order in which comfor the activation of the rule and the execution of their associated actions.
+We can add a logical condition that will be applied on the events occurred or their parameters.